 We are also an active participant of the Australasian Council of Women and Policing (ACWAP) — a peak body which aims to improve the policing services provided to women, improve the opportunities and outcomes for women within policing, and participate in the global network of women in policing.

 Find out more about how to join

-The AFP aims to be an employer of choice, and as such offers a wide range of career options and promotes work/life balance.
+We aim to be an employer of choice.
+We offer a wide range of career options and promote work/life balance.

 The AFP recognises the benefits its female officers bring the organisation, its workforce and the community in which it polices, which include:

 - creativity; and

 Research has shown that there are numerous other benefits associated with increasing the number of sworn females in police forces, such as:

 - increased organisational performance;